Links on Android Authority may earn us a commission. Learn more.

 - “Black screen of death:” Quite a few users are facing an issue where the screen is completely blank, even though everything works on the phone when connected to DeX or when you cast the screen on a TV.
 Some users find that running multiple soft reboots, and gently tapping or pressing across various points on the screen seems to work.
 It’s a hardware issue and your best bet is to pick up a replacement if available.

-Guide — How to soft reset, hard reset, boot into Safe Mode, and wipe cache partition
+Guide — How to soft reset, hard reset, and boot into Safe Mode

 Except for the hard reset, these are the first troubleshooting steps to go through if you come across any Galaxy Note 20 and Note 20 Ultra problems and bugs.